Symmetric Equilibria in Stochastic Timing Games: Equilibria in pure strategies

 {\it Proof:} In Appendix \ref{app:miscproofs}.

-Note that the supermartingale property of \(F\) is important for the result, to ensure relatively high payoffs in case one becomes follower before the optimum of \(L\) is reached.
-It is not sufficient that there are even strictly better future stopping times for \(L\) and that \(F\geq L\): If \(G^\vartheta_j\) puts mass between \(\vartheta\) and \(\tau_L(\vartheta)\) where \(F\) still dominates \(L\), but where both are very low, then it may be worthwhile to secure the current payoff \(L_\vartheta\) due to the risk of becoming follower while waiting for the optimum of \(L\).
-An alternative condition would be that \(L\) is a \emph{submartingale} on \([\vartheta,\tau_L(\vartheta)]\).
+Note that the supermartingale property of $F$ is important for the result, to ensure relatively high payoffs for the case of becoming follower before the optimum of $L$ is reached.
+It is not enough that there are even strictly better future stopping times for $L$ and that $F\geq L$: If $G_j^\vartheta$ puts mass between $\vartheta$ and $\tau_L^{*}(\vartheta)$, when $F$ still dominates $L$ but when both are very low, then it may be worthwhile to secure the current payoff $L_\vartheta$ due to the risk of becoming follower while waiting for the optimum of $L$.
+An alternative condition would be that $L$ is a \emph{submartingale} on $[\vartheta,\tau_L^{*}(\vartheta)]$.

-In Example \ref{exm:attrition}, \(L=\int_0^\cdot\pi^D\,ds\) is the duopolists' payoff process.
-Then the optimal stopping times in the follower's problem are sufficiently late to support an equilibrium: the perspective to become follower (monopolist) at a time when immediate exit is optimal has no value, and it leads to ceding when \(\pi^D\) seems an unsustainable loss~-- at \(\tau_L(\vartheta)\).
-Indeed, as a monopolist stops \(\int_0^\cdot\pi^M\,ds\) with \(\pi^M\geq\pi^D\), that optimal stopping time satisfies \(\tau_F(\vartheta)\geq\tau_L(\vartheta)\).
-Furthermore, it holds that \(F=L=M\) a.s.\ at \(\tau_F(\vartheta)\), so in particular simultaneous stopping is feasible on \(\{\tau_L(\vartheta)=\tau_F(\vartheta)\}\) by \(F=M\).
-These properties generate a whole class of equilibria with varying roles of the players, decided by events \(C\) at \(\tau_L(\vartheta)\).
+In Example \ref{exm:attrition}, $L=\int_0^\cdot\pi^D\,ds$ is the duopolists' payoff process.
+Then the optimal stopping times in the follower's problem are sufficiently late to support an equilibrium: the perspective to become follower (monopolist) at a time when immediate exit is optimal has no value, and it leads to ceding when $\pi^D$ seems an unsustainable loss~-- at $\tau_L^{*}(\vartheta)$.
+Indeed, as a monopolist stops $\int_0^\cdot\pi^M\,ds$ with $\pi^M\geq\pi^D$, that optimal stopping time satisfies $\tau_F(\vartheta)\geq\tau_L^{*}(\vartheta)$.
+Furthermore, it holds that $F=L=M$ a.s.\ at $\tau_F(\vartheta)$, so in particular simultaneous stopping is feasible on $\{\tau_L^{*}(\vartheta)=\tau_F(\vartheta)\}$ by $F=M$.
+These properties generate a whole class of equilibria with varying roles of the players, decided by events $C$ at $\tau_L^{*}(\vartheta)$.